catevag/Exam-Theoretical-Numerical-Aspects-of-Nuclear-Physics/README.md

    - Coulomb + short-range exponential potential.
    - Regularized Coulomb + smeared delta function (effective theory).
 2. Compare eigenvalues and phase shifts from different potentials.

-They exploit functions and parameters defined in the preceding cells of the program.
+They exploit functions and parameters defined in the preceding cells of the program, which the user must therefore preliminary run.
-The global parameters are defined and commented at the beginning of the program, in the cell named "Choice of the Global Parametes", and can be modified as the user wishes.
+The global parameters are defined and commented at the beginning of the program, in the cell named "Choice of the Global Parameters", and can be freely modified by the user.

 ---